vickymg/CV/README.md

 * administered residential revision courses for International Baccalaureate students, taking place at Oxford and Cambridge universities, and assisting with revision book sales

 ### Languages

-I studied languages for my degree, but didn't leave them there.
-I still like to practise when I can, and to pick up new ones...

 * English (native)
 * Italian (good working proficiency)